kbase/sample_service/docs/testing/quick-start.md

 3. When tests are successfully completed, a coverage summary will be displayed.
 A human-readable coverage report will be available in [`htmlcov/index.html`](../../htmlcov/index.html).

-4. Coverage data end reports are excluded from git, so you can safely ignore any test artifacts.
+4. Coverage data end reports are excluded from git, so you may safely ignore any test artifacts.